gohugoio/hugo/content/overview/introduction.md

 It is much faster for the HTTP server to send that copy the next time the page is requested than it is to generate it from scratch.

-Hugo takes cacheing a step further.
+Hugo takes caching a step further.
 All HTML files are rendered on your computer.
 You can review the files before you copy them to the computer hosting the HTTP server.
 Since the HTML files aren't generated dynamically, we say that Hugo is a "static site generator."